ksadangrit/melbourne-housing/README.md

     propertycount = ifelse(row_number() == 14441, 7570, propertycount)
   )
 ```
+The other columns contain specific missing values which we cannot obtain based on the suburb names.

 Next, we'll extract month and year from the date column deselect the columns that are not needed such as longtitude, latitude and the id.
 Well also rename some variables and columns to make them more readable.
 We'll name the clean dataset as `melbourne_housing_clean`.
 ```